Red Chili Pepper

 How to Incorporate Red Chili Peppers into Your Diet

-Red chili peppers can add flavor and heat to a variety of dishes.
-Here are some easy ways to incorporate them into your meals:
+Red chili peppers add flavor and heat to various dishes.
+Here are some easy ways to enjoy them:

 Fresh and Cooked Applications

-1. Fresh Salsa: Dice fresh red chili peppers and mix them with tomatoes, onions, and cilantro for a zesty salsa that can accompany chips or grilled meats.
+• Fresh Salsa: Dice red chili peppers and mix them with tomatoes, onions, and cilantro for a zesty salsa.

-2. Stir-Fries: Add sliced red chili peppers to stir-fries for a spicy kick.
-They pair well with vegetables, meats, and tofu.
+• Stir-Fries: Add sliced red chili peppers to stir-fries for a spicy kick that complements vegetables, meats, and tofu.

 Green chili pepper